moorepants/dissertation/systemidentification.rst

    Steer torque to roll angle frequency responses at 9.0 m/s for all the identified models in Tables X and X.

+Notice that the frequency band where the models are most similar shifts to higher frequencies at higher speeds.

 The predictive capability of a given model can be quantified by mutliple methods.
 I've made use of two criterion to judge the quality of a model with respect to given data.
 The first is to simulate the system given the measured